kiltedhacker/resume/CV.md

 ##### Microsoft
 ###### Remote, U.S.
 -	Collaboratively identified emerging cyber threats with a team of analysts and researchers.
--	Wrote 223 threat descriptions for the Microsoft Threat Encyclopedia, ensuring accuracy and completeness.
+-	Authored 223 threat descriptions for the Microsoft Threat Encyclopedia, ensuring accuracy and completeness.
 -	Reviewed and refined 45 threat analytics reports for the Microsoft Defender Threat Intelligence platform, maintaining Microsoft's standard for accuracy and clarity.
 -	Conducted additional research to supplement researcher data, ensuring a holistic understanding of threats.
 -	Elevated team knowledge on cybersecurity threats through meticulous research and documentation.